JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversarial-attack.md

 The authors also suggest to use $$\alpha=\delta/K$$ and to omit every projection step onto $$\mathcal{X}$$.

 **PI-FGSM** {% include cite.html id="2021_Wang_X_p-bmcv_batrem"%}.
 The *Pre-gradient guided momentum Iterative FGSM* is a variation of NI-FGSM which looks ahead by the gradient of the previous iteration.
 Specifically, it accumulates the gradient of data point obtained by adding the previous gradient to the current data point at each iteration.
-Given some step-size $$\alpha>0$$ and some decay factor, it reads:
+Given some step-size $$\alpha>0$$ and some decay factor $$\mu>0$$, it reads:

 {% include switch.html id='pifgsm' content1="
 $$